gnarzilla/gnarzilla/README.md

 # thatch

 I am a software developer with a focus on secure, performant, and privacy-focused applications deployed at the edge.
-My work primarily involves the Deadlight ecosystem—a set of open-source tools for modular web platforms, multi-protocol proxies, and edge-native libraries, using Cloudflare Workers, Tailscale and lightweight services.
+My work primarily involves the Deadlight ecosystem, a set of open-source tools for modular web platforms, multi-protocol proxies, and edge-native libraries, using Cloudflare Workers, Tailscale and lightweight services.
 These tools emphasize zero-configuration setups, global scalability, and security.

 My public repositories are available at [github.com/gnarzilla](https://github.com/gnarzilla).
 For a detailed overview of Deadlight, see my blog post: [What is Deadlight?](https://deadlight.boo/post/what-is-deadlight) (September 18, 2025).